Zhu Lin (tennis): Junior years

-Professional career
+Professional

 2009–13: Playing on the ITF Circuit

 Zhu made her debut on the ITF Circuit in June 2009, at Qianshan, China, where she was stopped in the second round.
-In October 2010, she played her first ITF final, at Nonthaburi, Thailand, but lost in that final from Nungnadda Wannasuk.
-Later, on 24 October, she won her first ITF singles title, at Khon Kaen, Thailand.
-In November 2010, she won her first doubles title, at Manila, Phlippines.
-In 2011, Zhu won one ITF singles title, at Jakarta, Indonesia.
+In October 2010, she played her first final, at Nonthaburi, Thailand, but lost to Nungnadda Wannasuk.
+Later, on 24 October, she won her first ITF Circuit singles title, at Khon Kaen, Thailand.
+In November 2010, she won her first doubles title, at Manila, Philippines.
+In 2011, Zhu won one singles title, at Jakarta, Indonesia.
 In 2012, she reached only one final in singles, at Pattaya, Thailand which she lost.
 In 2013, she debuted at the WTA 125 tournaments, when she lost at the Suzhou Ladies Open in the first round in both category.

-2014: Success at ITF events & WTA Tour debut
+2014: WTA Tour debut

 Zhu started the year in Antalya, Turkey, where she reached the final and lost to Lenka Wienerová.
 In March, she won a $10k event in Ankara defeating Iryna Shymanovich.
-In June, she won three consecutive tournaments: her first $25k level tournament in Belikpapan, Indonesia, then the $10k events in Tarakan and the following week in Solo, both Indonesia.
+In June, she won three consecutive tournaments: her first 25k level tournament in Belikpapan, Indonesia, then the 10k events in Tarakan and the following week in Solo, both Indonesia.
 She also reached her first significant final at the Xi'an Open, but lost to Duan Yingying.
 In August, she played her first Grand Slam qualifying; after defeating Giulia Gatto-Monticone and Arina Rodionova, she lost in the third round to Zheng Saisai.
 Zhu made her WTA Tour debut at the Hong Kong Open.
 Having entered the qualifying tournament, she defeated Wang Yafan, Raluca Olaru, and Elitsa Kostova for a spot in the main draw, where she subsequently recorded her first ever main-draw win on tour level by defeating Kristýna Plíšková in the first round, but was stopped in the second by Jana Čepelová.
 In September, Zhu played at the Premier-5 level Wuhan Open but failed to qualify.
 Next week, she played her first Premier Mandatory tournament, in the main draw of the China Open where she defeated Anastasia Pavlyuchenkova in the first round, but lost to Simona Halep in the second.

 2015: Major debut

 In January, Zhu failed to qualify for the Australian Open.
-At the Indian Wells Open, she reached the second round by defeating Francesca Schiavone, but then lost to Sara Errani.
+At the Indian Wells Open, she reached the second round by defeating Francesca Schiavone after a controversial call from the umpire, but then lost to Sara Errani.

 She failed to qualify for the Miami Open, Madrid Open and French Open.
 Zhu made her major singles debut at Wimbledon, where she lost to Belarusian qualifier Aliaksandra Sasnovich in three sets.
 At the US Open, she lost in the first round of qualifying.